SamDavodi/Mushroom-game/README.md

 # Mushroom-game
 I wrote this game for the activity.
+Simple mushroom game